 The Final Mile Challenge, presented by Kaiser Permanente, is geared to encourage students to set a goal and attain it.
 The program encourages exercise and eating healthy while training to run the final mile of the Santa Clarita Marathon.
-To participate students must complete all 25 training miles before race day and register to run the final mile of the Marathon.
+To participate students are encouraged to complete all 25 training miles before race day and register to run the final mile of the Marathon.

 Designed to promote health and fitness among children, this non-competitive event for grades K-6 follows a one mile course starting at the new Porche Dealership, which is adjacent to the Barnes & Noble.
 Parents may accompany younger children or cheer them on at the finish line.

 Kaiser Permanente Training Tip

 - Chris Raigosa, MD, from Kaiser Permanente Santa Clarita Department of Family Medicine, wants to congratulate the Final Mile Challenge participants on making it this far in your training!
 You are almost to the end of completing your marathon!
 Eat a light breakfast that’s easily digested, such as a piece of fruit, ideally two hours before your race.
 Avoid eating anything fried or fatty that may upset your stomach.
 Also, avoid eating anything new on race day – your stomach may be sensitive to new foods, and race day would be a bad time to find out!

 - On that note, avoid trying anything new on race day – Avoid new shoes and accessories that haven’t been “broken in” before race day.
 You may develop blisters or chafing.

 - Also, get a good night’s sleep before race day.
 Sleeping well can help give you lots of energy for the race!